rayallll/memo_minder_gamfied_task_manage_web/README.md

 **3. Task Management**

 Tasks are categorized into three types: Habits, Dailies, and To-Dos.
+Users can add and delete tasks as needed.
 Completing tasks rewards users with experience points, coins, and achievement points, while failing to complete them results in a loss of health points.
 Users can also use coins to redeem real-life rewards, such as eating a cake.

 **4. Store**